 “Animals are too often discarded or abused,” says Linda, “and they have no voice, so we have to be that for them.
 It’s very rewarding placing a dog in a home where you know it will be loved and treated as a family member.”

 Vic Sweetwood currently lives in South Chicago Heights, Illinois.
-Together with his wife Jeanne and their children, he has been fostering for the last 7 years.
-Vic has been a manager at a local chemical company for 23 years and also participates in local community affairs.
+Together with his wife Jeanne and their children, he has been fostering since 2009.
+Vic has been a manager at a local chemical company for over 25 years and also participates in local community affairs.
 Aside from work and service to his community, he still finds satisfaction in helping his wife Jeanne with the little friends that come through their home.

 Kelly Glenn-Snyder lives in Mokena, Illinois with her husband and 2 teenagers.
 The Snyder house has always been open to many animals over the years, including a tortoise, frogs, turtles, koi fish, dogs, and cats.

 Currently, Kelly’s home is run by a pack of three rescued Chihuahuas.
-Kelly has fostered and adopted out many Chihuahuas and other small breeds over the past year since becoming part of Heather’s foster group.
-She is excited to get to work on Heather’s Foster Dogs!
+Kelly has fostered and adopted out many Chihuahuas and other small breeds since becoming part of Heather’s foster group.
+She is excited to get to work with Heather’s Foster Dogs!

 Amanda Heinemann has been fostering dogs, cats, kittens, and puppies since 2008.
 She currently shares her life with 3 rescue dogs, a few cats, and even a rescued chinchilla!
 Amanda also graduated from vet tech school and especially likes to help special-needs animals.